Help Center

 1. Select Image Sequence in the input picker.

-2. Click Select Sequence Folder or File and choose either a folder or a representative frame (PNG, EXR, TIFF, TGA).
+2. Click Select Sequence Folder or File and choose either a folder or a representative frame (PNG, JPG, EXR, TIFF, TGA, ARI, or ARX).

 3. Review the detected sequences list.
 Sequency uses smart sorting and pattern matching to group frames.

 4. If you see Directory Access Required, click Grant Access….
-This is required for Sequency to read sequences outside of standard folders or to access deep EXR metadata.
+This is required for Sequency to read sequences outside of standard folders, continue queued jobs, or inspect professional sequence metadata.

 5. Optional: adjust Source FPS if the sequence timing isn't automatically detected.